redhat-cop/containers-quickstarts/jenkins-slaves/jenkins-slave-npm/README.md

 ## Run local
 For local running and experimentation run `docker run -i -t jenkins-slave-npm /bin/bash` and have a play once inside the container.

+## Note
+It was decided to remove Chrome browser from this Jenkins Agent.
+This is to keep this one in line with the other agents being based of the most recent version of the `quay.io/openshift/origin-jenkins-agent-base` base which is now built using Universal Base Image.
+For those looking to do do browser testing, there are a few alternatives available
+1. Use the `v1.25` tag of this repository which still contains Chrome in the image
+2. Use the [Zalenium](https://github.com/redhat-cop/containers-quickstarts/tree/master/zalenium) deployment to execute browser tests against a Selenium grid built for Kubernetes including Chrome and Firefox

 ## Build in OpenShift
 ```bash
 oc process -f ../../.openshift/templates/jenkins-slave-generic-template.yml \